Vesna Pirec MD, PhD

 Child and Adolescent Psychiatrist

-Toya Roberson-Moore, MD is a staff Child and Adolescent Psychiatrist for Insight Behavioral Health Centers.
-Board certified in General Psychiatry and Neurology, she believes in a holistic and integrative approach to the promotion of wellness in adolescents and families while addressing treatment of a variety of mental health concerns.
+Toya Roberson-Moore, MD is a staff Child and Adolescent Psychiatrist for Insight.
+Board certified in General Psychiatry and Neurology, and Child and Adolescent Psychiatry, she believes in a holistic and integrative approach to the promotion of wellness in adolescents and families while addressing treatment of a variety of mental health concerns.
 Her clinical interests include treatment of eating disorders and anxiety disorders in the pediatric population.
 She is also committed to educating future clinicians as evidenced by her role in the co-creation of an internet based pediatric anxiety learning module, a guide for medical students in the diagnosis and treatment of Anxiety Disorders.